prabhu-prakash/SDC_ND_Projects/CarND-Traffic-Sign-Classifier-Project/readme.md

 * Original  Dataset : https://d17h27t6h515a5.cloudfront.net/topher/2016/November/581faac4_traffic-signs-data/traffic-signs-data.zip

 * Augmented Dataset: This can be created from the iPython notebook itself.
 But, if you prefer to download it instead.
-Download from here.
+Download from here ->  https://drive.google.com/file/d/0B2soUU2v1VdlSE5kUW8tR19qb2s/view?usp=sharing